lental/TeamBuilding/2016/README.md

 ## Always build your career towards these goals

-The point of the exercise is to make sure any career change you have directly contributes to your future goals
+The point of the exercise is to make sure any career change you have directly contributes to your future goals.
+Your job history should represent a story of forward progress in your career.

+## Always work above your job title

+The saying goes, when you're promoted, you're usually already doing the job of your new role.
+The best way to show that you deserve a higher level in a team is to contribute at that level.

+* As a SWE2 (project contributor), I would do what I can to show I can architect my project and future projects.
+* As a SWE3 (project lead), I would show I can understand and guide the entire product's direction.
+* As a SWE4 (team architect), I would prove I can contribute on an organization's level.

+## Be willing to acknowledge the bigger picture

+Know that there is always a scale larger than what you see.
+Every level and every role has value, and necessarily contributes to the whole.